Hands Across the Bay has a small but mighty team of four, Julie, Dee, Melissa, Chelsea. Read their biographies below to learn more about them.

 Founder and President

 Julie Weintraub is originally from England and moved here in 1978 with her family.
 Her mother is English and her father East Indian.
 Experiencing firsthand what it is like to go through times of hardship and struggles, Julie has always made time to help those less fortunate around her.
 Julie was raised in a home with parents that always gave back and helped others in need.
 Her mother even moved a man who was homeless into their home and rehabilitating him until he became a homeowner himself.
 Residing in Florida since 1987 Julie has had a long history in our area of Philanthropy and Entrepreneurship.
-Currently, Julie is Vice President of one of the most successful Family owned Jewelry companies in the Southeast, Gold & Diamond Source with her husband Steve.
+Currently, Julie is President of one of the most successful Family owned Jewelry companies in the Southeast, Gold & Diamond Source with her husband Steve.
 In 2010, Julie founded Julie Weintraub’s Hands Across The Bay which has quickly become one of our areas most notable and respected charitable organizations helping countless families in need.

 Violence Prevention Advocate and Outreach Coordinator